jie17/electronic-gmail/README.md

 ### OS X Only

 - Shows number of unread emails in Dock.
-- Able to handle mailto url.
- - You can use [RCDefaultApp](http://www.rubicode.com/Software/RCDefaultApp/) to set Electronic Gmail as your default email application.
+- Offers option to set as default application for handling mailto protocol.
- - The mail address will be filled in for you.
+ - The mail address will be filled out for you.

 ### All Platforms

 - Shows notifications in the notification center when new emails come.
-- Checks new email per ~10 seconds, which is faster than the default frequency of per ~2.5 minutes.
+- Checks new email once per ~6 seconds
-- Able to zoom in and remember the zoom factor, which is useful for large monitors.
+- Able to zoom in and remember the zoom factor, which is useful for larger displays.
 - Able to add to Google Calendar from a string in the email indicating a date.
  - Select and right click on a date in your email.
  - Click on `Add to Calendar`.